wjakob/nanobind/docs/api_extra.rst

 ------------------------

-The following type can be used to exchange n-dimension arrays with frameworks like NumPy, PyTorch, Tensorflow, JAX, CuPy, and others.
+The following type can be used to exchange n-dimension arrays with frameworks like NumPy, PyTorch, Tensorflow, JAX, CuPy, PaddlePaddle, and others.
 It requires an additional include directive:

 .. code-block:: cpp